carlosjennings1991/stock-analysis/README.md

 # Stock Analysis

 In this analysis, 12 different green stocks are analyzed for years 2017 and 2018.
-Besides measuring there performance YoY and trading volumes, this analysis includes a series of scripts to format, clear, and toggle the data by year.
+Besides measuring their performance YoY and trading volumes, this analysis includes a series of scripts to format, clear, and toggle the data by year.

 While seeing the stock data is interesting, the main challenge was to create a script that would ask the user which year he or she would want the analysis performed on.
 The script (or "macro" in Excel parlance) that was ultimately produced could work for any year, assuming the additional years are formatted the way 2017 and 2018 are.